tobben1998/scrypto/defi_fund/README.md

 export acc4=$(echo "$op4" | sed -nr "s/Account component address: ([[:alnum:]_]+)/\1/p")
 ```

-Create some tokens to test with and and send some tokens to the different accounts you created:
+Create some tokens to test with and send some tokens to the different accounts you created:

 ```sh
 resim set-default-account $acc1 $pk1